codefresh-io/cap-docs.codefresh.io/_docs/pipelines/managing-pipelines.md

 The Delivery Pipelines page is a list view of all pipelines that you have created, including those without workflows.
 Frill down into a pipeline to see its workflows, and view workflow details to troubleshoot and manage individual workflows.

-There are several ways to monitor and manage pipelines and its workflows:
+There are several ways to monitor and manage pipeliness:

 * Monitor sensor and event-source errors in the Activity Log
 * Analyze global analytics for pipelines with active workflows